Sir Nigel Gresley, 6th Baronet

-Sir Nigel Gresley, 6th Baronet (11 January 1726 – 7 April 1787) was an English land-owner, mine-owner, and canal builder.
+Sir Nigel Gresley, 6th Baronet (11 January 1726 – 7 April 1787) was an English landowner, mineowner, and canal builder.
 Born into the Gresley family of Staffordshire, he enrolled at an early age in the Royal Naval Academy.
 He served in the Royal Navy for eight years, attaining the rank of lieutenant, before his career was cut short due to rheumatic issues.
 In 1753 he inherited his brother's baronetcy, and became owner of estates at Drakelow and Knypersley.
 As part of these he owned several mines at Apedale, and in 1775 he obtained an Act of Parliament to build Sir Nigel Gresley's Canal, which was completed in the following year and held a monopoly over Newcastle-under-Lyme coal for forty-two years.
 He died at Bath, Somerset, in 1787.

 Life

 Nigel Gresley was born on 11 January 1726 at Drakelow Hall and was baptised on 29 January.
 The son of Sir Thomas Gresley, 4th Baronet, and his first wife Dorothy Bowyer, the daughter of Sir William Bowyer, his family was long established in Staffordshire and held the sixth oldest baronetcy in the country.
 Gresley joined the Royal Naval Academy as a scholar on 21 February 1740 and stayed there until 1744.

 Continuing his service in the Royal Navy, by the end of 1746 Gresley was serving in the 24-gun frigate HMS Bridgewater, a prison ship stationed in the Firth of Forth, as a volunteer.
 Bridgewater transported the Jacobite rising rebel Flora MacDonald to London, leaving on 7 November and arriving in the River Thames on 29 November.
 Gresley, who was suggested to be a quiet supporter of the Jacobites, was gifted a Richard Wilson portrait of her in thanks for the kindness shown to her in captivity.
 He was then promoted to lieutenant on 22 April 1748 and was appointed to serve on the 22-gun frigate HMS Inverness, which he did until she was paid off on 14 November of the same year, having served only in home waters.
 He did not serve again in the Royal Navy, probably due to rheumatic issues, and declined a posting to the 24-gun frigate HMS Mercury in March of 1749 or 1750.